Why are temporary contracts with production workers from Eastern Europe booming?

 However, there is also criticism of this practice, as agency workers are often paid and treated less favourably than permanent workers.
 It is important to be aware that agency workers are not second-class workers and that their rights and working conditions are just as important as those of permanent workers.

-An analysis of the companies shows that they benefit from temporary workers from Eastern Europe because they often have a high work ethic and flexibility.
-In addition, they are often willing to work for lower wages than German workers.
-This allows companies to save costs and make their production more efficient.
+An analysis of the companies shows that they benefit from temporary workers from Eastern Europe, as they often have a high work ethic and flexibility.
+They are also often prepared to work for lower wages than German workers.
+This enables companies to save costs and organise their production more efficiently.

 It is important that companies deal responsibly with agency workers and respect their rights and needs.